cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 **Experiment**

 * Try to use `n` and `m` after the closing brace of the `else` clause.
+Which, if either, is possible?
+What does this tell you about the scope of an initializer-defined variable?

 * Rewrite this program to use a `switch` statement instead of `if`.
-Pay close attention to the conditional expression needed.
 The new program should correctly handle all inputs and produce identical output to the one shown.
+Hint: you may want to use `case` statements which fall through.

 ## Constexpr if